MohanElapolu/Blockchain-Technology-for-Requirement-Traceability-in-Systems-Engineering/README.md

 4. You will be ready to use the application..

 ## Create and upload artifact
-1. Use the artifact template file to fill the necessary traceability information
+1. Use the artifact template file to fill the necessary traceability information <br>
-  - _Note: If it is your first artifact, it wont have parent artifact and object.
+_Note: If it is your first artifact, it wont have parent artifact and object.
 Yes this will be your genesis block._
 3. Upload the artifact through the web app